-SOWK1011.
-Introduction to social entrepreneurship and social innovation or

-SOWK1014.
-Introduction to social development or

-SOWK1015.
-Introduction to social policy and social development
+Pre-requisite: SOWK1001.
+Introduction to social administration or SOWK1002.
+Introduction to social work or SOWK1011.
+Introduction to social entrepreneurship and social innovation or SOWK1013.
+Introduction to social policy and development studies or SOWK1014.
+Introduction to social development or SOWK1015.
+Introduction to social policy and social development Assessment: 100% coursework.